 The use of language, written or oral, or conduct, including gestures, which is profane or abusive to a school employee, school volunteer, or student.
 Profane or abusive language or conduct includes, but is not limited to, that which is commonly understood and intended to be derogatory toward a group or individual based upon race, gender, national origin, or religion.

-Dressing or grooming in a manner which is dangerous to the student’s health and safety or a danger to the health and safety of others or repeated violations of dress and grooming standards; dressing, grooming, or engaging in speech that is lewd or indecent, vulgar or plainly offensive; dressing, grooming, or engaging in speech that school officials reasonably conclude will materially and substantially disrupt the work and discipline of the school or of an extracurricular activity; dressing, grooming, or engaging in speech that a reasonable observer would interpret as advocating illegal drug use.

-Willfully violating the behavioral expectations for those students riding [Name] Public Schools buses or vehicles used for activity purposes.
+Willfully violating the behavioral expectations for those students riding Plattsmouth Community Schools (or contractor’s) buses or vehicles used for activity purposes.

 Failure to report for the activity at the beginning of the season.
 Reporting for one activity may count as reporting on time if there is a change in activity within the season approved by the coach or the supervisor.